 Cardigan Welsh Corgis are generally healthy dogs with a long lifespan, but like all breeds, they can be prone to certain genetic and hereditary health issues.
-Responsible breeding practices aim to reduce the risk of these conditions, but it's essential for potential Cardigan Corgi owners to be aware of the common health issues that can affect this breed.
-Here are some of the primary health concerns associated with Cardigan Corgis:
+Responsible breeding practises aim to reduce the risk of these conditions, but it's essential for potential Cardigan Corgi owners to be aware of the common health issues that can affect this breed.
+Here are some of the primary health concerns associated with Cardigan Corgis.

 Hip dysplasia is a genetic condition that can affect Cardigan Corgis.
 It involves the improper formation of the hip joint, which can lead to pain and arthritis.
 Regular exercise and maintaining a healthy weight can help manage this condition.